Stress Photonics uses innovative photoelastic methods to offer a full line of automated, easy-to-use, full-field glass inspection instruments.

-Stress Photonics was founded in 1988 as a spinoff of the University of Wisconsin by Professor Bela Sandor and Stress Photonics President, Jon Lesniak.
+Stress Photonics was founded in 1988 as a spinoff of the University of Wisconsin by Professor Bela Sandor and Stress Photonics president Jon Lesniak.
 Having been an industry mentor to the group, Brad Boyce became a partner shortly thereafter.
-With Jon’s special skills in math and science and Brad’s electronics and software expertise, Stress Photonics quickly rose to become a world class leader in engineering measurements of stress and strain.
+With Lesniak’s special skills in math and science and Boyce’s electronics and software expertise, Stress Photonics quickly rose to become a world-class leader in engineering measurements of stress and strain.

-The need for speed led to the real-time GFP™2000, and the industry standard EdgeMaster™ Windshield Stress Measurement System which performs quick and efficient edge stress measurements.
+The need for speed led to the real-time GFP™2000, and to the industry standard EdgeMaster™ Windshield Stress Measurement System, which performs quick and efficient edge stress measurements.

 There is virtually no limit to the size of glass that can be inspected with a GFP system.
-From microscopic measurements of anodic-bonded Si/glass, to mammoth sheets of architectural glass and full automotive windshields, our inspection tools, and our team of experts, are ready to handle the most challenging applications.
+From microscopic measurements of anodic-bonded Si/glass, to measurements of mammoth sheets of architectural glass and full automotive windshields, our inspection tools and our team of experts are ready to handle the most challenging applications.
 With stress measurement tools from Stress Photonics, the answer is clear.™

-In the space shuttle orbiter era, Stress photonics was called on to develop a HVI (Hyper Velocity Impact) inspection system to measure damage on orbiter windshields.
+In the space shuttle orbiter era, Stress Photonics was called on to develop an HVI (Hypervelocity Impact) inspection system to measure damage to orbiter windshields.

-Jon is the lead product developer with numerous patents in the areas of thermal and optical methods.
+Jon is the lead product developer and holds numerous patents in the areas of thermal and optical methods.
 He has been principal investigator for many commercial and government contracts.
-The Stress Photonics products lines were the result of his innovation and leadership in two hallmark contracts: DeltaTherm Stress Measurement System (NASA 1991–94, US Air Force 1993-1997 ) and the Grey-Field Polariscope Strain Measurement System (NASA 1997–99).
+The Stress Photonics product lines were the result of his innovation and leadership in two hallmark contracts: DeltaTherm Stress Measurement System (NASA 1991–94, US Air Force 1993–97 ) and the Grey-Field Polariscope Strain Measurement System (NASA 1997–99).

 Brad attended the University of Wisconsin and completed a master’s in Engineering Mechanics in 1978.

 Prior to joining Stress Photonics, Brad worked as a test engineer at John Deere Horicon Works where his responsibilities included the installation and implementation of new technologies to aid in product design and development.
-In the mid-1980’s he developed instrumentation and software for Thermoelastic Stress Analysis that was later to become one of the building blocks of Stress Photonics.
+In the mid-1980s he developed instrumentation and software for Thermoelastic Stress Analysis that would later become one of the building blocks of Stress Photonics.

-Brad has been active in the Society for Experimental Mechanics since 1973.
-He has served as local section chairman, chairman of the Thermal Methods Division, twice as a conference chairman, and as a member of the board of directors of SEM.
-In 2000 SEM recognized Brad with the Brewer Award for outstanding practicing engineer.
+Brad has been active in the Society for Experimental Mechanics (SEM) since 1973.
+He has served as local section chairman and as chairman of the Thermal Methods Division; served twice as a conference chairman; and served as a member of the board of directors of SEM.
+In 2000, SEM recognized Brad with the Brewer Award for outstanding practicing engineer.
 Over his engineering career Brad has authored a broad range of technical papers on topics in engineering measurement and instrumentation.

 The system is designed for installation on any brand of tempering line, creating a paradigm shift in tempering.